 We recommend something like Zoo Med’s Repti Basking Spot Lamp.

 A 50-watt bulb or even lower is best, as crested geckos don’t require a very intense heat source.

-Remember, you’ll also need a dome fixture to house the bulb, such as this Repti Zoo 8.5″-Inch Reptile Lamp Fixture.
+Remember, you’ll also need a dome light fixture to house the UVB light, such as this Repti Zoo 8.5″-Inch Reptile Lamp Fixture.

-This bulb will produce a small amount of extra heat to keep the enclosure warm and lighting to mimic natural sunlight.
+This LED light will produce a small amount of extra heat to keep the crested gecko tank warm and lighting to mimic natural sunlight.